usaid-cs/yesterday-i-learned/random.md

 1. None of [the big four accounting firms](https://en.wikipedia.org/wiki/Big_Four_accounting_firms) (Deloitte, PwC, EY, KPMG) are single firms.
 They are networks of firms that share accounting standards.
 So, technically, being hired by one of those means almost nothing.
 The big four hire one million accountants globally.
 1. "If you can't handle me at my worst, you don't deserve me at my best" is a moronic phrase.
 See [what happens when the roles swap.](https://imgur.com/vKCsxOO)
 1. Chile tried to claim Antarctica as its territory and failed because it once signed a [treaty](https://en.wikipedia.org/wiki/Antarctic_Treaty_System) saying no one lives there.
-1. At an annual interest rate of 2%, it takes 350 years to turn a dollar into a thousand dollars (or a hundred dollars in two hundred and thirty four years).
 1. Your laptop is 3.3cm thick.
 1. [AMD's top mobile CPU of 2017 uses lithography twice as large as Intel's](http://cpuboss.com/cpus/Intel-7500U-vs-AMD-FX-7th-Gen-%E2%84%A2-9800P) (28nm vs 14nm).
 1. [Wahl is choice.
 Sonntag is Sunday.
 Wahlsonntag becocmes "election day", and need not be on a Sunday.](https://translate.google.com/#de/en/Today%20I%20am%20going%20to%20a%20Supermarket)